WHO expects decision on emergency listing for Chinese vaccines soon

+Healthcare & PharmaceuticalsWHO expects decision on emergency listing for Chinese vaccines soon

-ZURICH (Reuters) -The World Health Organization will decide late this month or in May on emergency use listings for COVID-19 vaccines from Sinopharm and Sinovac following an extended review, a WHO European region official said on Thursday.
+The World Health Organization will decide late this month or in May on emergency use listings for COVID-19 vaccines from Sinopharm (1099.HK) and Sinovac (SVA.O) following an extended review, a WHO European region official said on Thursday.

 "We are in touch with them to review the dossiers that have been submitted by both vaccine manufacturers," WHO-Europe vaccination expert Siddhartha Datta told a virtual press conference.
 "We will be hearing about a decision on the emergency use listing in April or early May, so please keep an eye on that."